-The best inexpensive product around is this BEAUTYOILS.CO Sea Buckthorn Berry Oil.
+The best inexpensive product around is this Slice Of Nature Sea Buckthorn Oil.
 Watch out – this might stain, so leave it on overnight like with honey.

 Side effects – none are known.
 What’s more, the scientists stated in the study that none were observed.

 Best product – the excellent and alcohol free Thayers Unscented Witch Hazel and Aloe Vera Formula.